MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/powermeter/rail_naming.md

 ## Example without exact match
 WIFI_BLUETOOTH and WIFI_WIFI are available.
 The sum of WIFI_BLUETOOTH and WIFI_WIFI will be used for E3 Network energy.

-## Tip
-The output of “powercfg /srumutil” has a column that indicates which components used EMI rails